ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 Bento components are available for experimental use in the developer preview.
 This means you must enable the experimental flag either in the document or the console.
 This is no different from other [experiments in AMP](../learn/experimental.md).

-The risk of using the Bento experiment is also the same.
-The AMP teams reserves the right to change the API drastically based on feedback.
-Changes are necessary to improve features.
+Keep an eye out for announcements and updates.
+While Bento AMP is in developer preview, the team will continue to make necessary changes to the API to improve features.

 ## Enable Bento Experiment

 Bento components are available experimentally and you must [enable experimental features](../learn/experimental.md).

-You can enable all Bento components by including the script below:
+Enable the Bento experiment by including the script below:

 ```